Botna/BankServer/README.md

 Uses a singleton via DI for the caching of the data, so each restart of the application will require users to be re-created.
 Uses a non .netCore nuget package for JWT creation, so if that causes any difficulty, please refer to the serverless Backend repository found here.https://github.com/Botna/ServerlessBankServer

 I did a controller and a provider level set of unit tests to show the different concepts for those, most importantly mocking.
+THese are not terribly thorough, and just the basic understanding of them